 Please note, the waters between Rottnest Island and the mainland form part of the Fremantle Port Authority’s outer harbour.
 As per Port Authorities Regulations 2001, Part 5, Section 89; a person must not swim in the waters of a port without an exemption or risk incurring a financial penalty.

 Thinking about completing an Out of Event Crossing?
 Listed below are the steps you need to follow to get the required approvals from relevant authorities, ensure that your successful crossing can be ratified by the Rottnest Channel Swim Association (RCSA) Committee and have it added to the Official Solo Crossing Records list.

 - Fremantle Port Authority (FPA) approval permits one crossing attempt within the approved window only.
-If swimming in a group, each swimmer must submit their own application.
+If swimming in a group, each swimmer must submit their own FPA authority request form.

 - Before being permitted to attempt a crossing, the RCSA must be satisfied that you are qualified to do so.
 To qualify to swim you must:

 - Have completed a previous Rottnest Channel Swim, in or out of Event, in the past two years.